Esterello2/python-party-project/README.md

 - added a player piece counter that updates on GUI; it is never recaculated since it is stored in an attribute in the Reversi class as a dictionary, mapping player number to counter.

+# Maze Game Text User Interface
+Collaboration with another programmer where a TUI maze was constructed using object-oriented programming, BFS and DFS algorithms, and game scripting.